UntotenTheo/TheosUSTStuff/README.md

  [Silent Cheat Menu Popup Sound](https://github.com/UntotenTheo/TheosUSTStuff/releases/tag/v1.0-SilentCheatMenuPopup)
- - Theo - muting the screech and putting a stamp on it (to know what it is now for sure (stamp for being muted))
+ - Theo - muting the screech and putting a stamp on it (to know what it is now for sure (stamp for being muted)) (aka everything)